CE-Programming/toolchain/docs/headers/sys/rtc.rst

     #include <sys/rtc.h>

-This header includes defines for the Real-Time Clock (RTC) used in the CE.
+This header includes definitions for the Real-Time Clock (RTC) used in the CE.
 The toolchain allows both direct access to the hardware registers, and using TI's helper routines.

 .. contents:: :local: